- Helps to ensure that all research is underpinned by the highest standards of rigour and integrity

 The University is a signatory to Universities UK's Concordat to Support Research Integrity which seeks to provide a comprehensive national framework for good research conduct and its governance.
 The University publishes an annual statement outlining its compliance with the governance requirements mandated by the Concordat.
 The statement is considered and approved by the University Board for Research & Innovation, the University Senate and the University Council.
-Download the 2020/21 annual statement here.
+Download the 2021/22 annual statement.

 Responsible use of metrics in research